About

 Tips for making ube halaya

-You can find the recipe for ube halaya / ube jam here.
+Here’s my recipe for ube halaya (ube jam).
 You can also buy ube halaya from Filipino grocery stores or online.

 You can also use frozen ube purple yam to make ube jam, OR if you’re lucky enough to find it fresh, that would be fantastic too.